-I know, I know, there’s a virus. but I’m assuming consumers will come out to play again.
-Actually, they already are.
+I know, I know, there’s a virus.
+But shoppers are coming out to play again.

 Sure, retail is in more turmoil than ever, but we’re still shopping, and ordering.
 And in an era of digitally native, direct-to-consumer brands, the Pop-Up concept, as things open up, may be more relevant than ever.

 So, Pop-Up Shops – Here’s a quick guide.